AVGithub-1/cse15l-lab-reports/lab5.md

 input parameter) multiplied by factor(it's second input parameter).
 Then, after the mutiplier method is run, the array it returns should be be printed out.

-This is the code for Scenario.java:
+This is the code for Scenario.java:<br>

 ![Image](https://github.com/AVGithub-1/cse15l-lab-reports/blob/main/cs15l_lab5pic2_1.JPG)